Aliases for GRP Gene

 External Ids for GRP Gene

 This gene encodes a member of the bombesin-like family of gastrin-releasing peptides.
-Its preproprotein, following cleavage of a signal peptide, is further processed to produce either the 27 aa gastrin-releasing peptide or the 10 aa neuromedin C. These smaller peptides regulate numerous functions of the gastrointestinal and central nervous systems, including release of gastrointestinal hormones, smooth muscle cell contraction, and epithelial cell proliferation.
+The encoded preproprotein is proteolytically processed to generate two peptides, gastrin-releasing peptide and neuromedin-C. These peptides regulate numerous functions of the gastrointestinal and central nervous systems, including release of gastrointestinal hormones, smooth muscle cell contraction, and epithelial cell proliferation.
 These peptides are also likely to play a role in human cancers of the lung, colon, stomach, pancreas, breast, and prostate.
-Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2008]
+Alternative splicing results in multiple transcript variants, at least one of which encodes a preproprotein that is proteolytically processed. [provided by RefSeq, Jan 2016]

 GeneCards Summary for GRP Gene

-GRP (Gastrin-Releasing Peptide) is a Protein Coding gene.
-Diseases associated with GRP include diffuse pulmonary fibrosis and prostate cancer.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+GRP (Gastrin Releasing Peptide) is a Protein Coding gene.
+Diseases associated with GRP include Lung Cancer and Small Cell Cancer Of The Lung, Somatic.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include receptor binding and neuropeptide hormone activity.

 UniProtKB/Swiss-Prot for GRP Gene